By Amy Moeller | April 17, 2017 | People Feature

 AV: I’ve heard people talk about innovation in other cities, but not the way [our] city has been approaching it.
 None of these guys [here] are coming up with stuff that’s “nice to have”; they’re all solving needs.
 And that’s unique.

 DH: And back to why is DC so different in terms of women in tech—it’s all connected.
 People are coming here to change the world, they’re motivated by that common thread, and therefore there’s benefit in collaborating.
 It creates the fertile ground for the kind of data that we’re seeing around inclusiveness and women in tech.

 DONNA HARRIS, COFOUNDER OF 1776

 “When I graduated, I wanted to become a financial analyst on Wall Street.
 I got put on the wrong list for a job interview.
 It turns out I was interviewing to be a systems engineer and didn’t know it.
 I got the job offer because they wanted to hire people who had good problem-solving skills.”

 TERESA CARLSON, VICE PRESIDENT, WORLDWIDE PUBLIC SECTOR AT AMAZON

 “I started a healthcare consulting company, hated it, and ended up going to Microsoft and working in every aspect of the business.
 I was there almost 10 years, and then Amazon called.
 I feel now I’ve been in two of the most innovative companies in the world.”

 ARCHANA VEMULAPALLI, CHIEF TECHNOLOGY OFFICER FOR THE DISTRICT OF COLUMBIA

 “I’ve been an engineer all my life.
 I think the good thing that engineering does is give you a strong sense of discipline—the bad thing also being it gives you a strong sense of discipline.
 I enjoy working with teams, and I enjoy solving problems.”

-photography by RICH KESSLER
+Photography by: photography by RICH KESSLER